Luke Graham (footballer, born 2004): Dundee

-Falkirk (loan)

 On 20 September 2024, Graham joined Scottish Championship club Falkirk on loan until the end of the season.
 Graham made his debut for the Bairns on 28 September in a league game away to Raith Rovers.
 On 28 December as a result of injuries at his parent club and a successful loan spell with Falkirk which saw them top of the table for Christmas, Dundee announced that they would recall Graham from Falkirk at the beginning of January.
 Just like his league debut with Dundee, Graham made his second league start after returning from loan in a Dundee derby.

-Return to Falkirk (loan)

 On 4 February 2025, Graham returned to Falkirk on loan until the end of the season.
 On 2 May 2025, Graham started for the Bairns in a 3–1 home win over Hamilton Academical which confirmed Falkirk as winners of the 2024–25 Scottish Championship and their promotion to the Scottish Premiership.

 On 26 July 2025, Graham scored his first goal for Dundee in a League Cup group stage win over Montrose.
 On 13 September, Graham scored his first league goal for the Dee to earn a point against Motherwell.

+Stoke City

+On 2 July 2026, Graham joined EFL Championship side Stoke City for an undisclosed fee on a four-year contract.

 International career

 Graham was called up to the Scotland national under-21 football team for the first time on 11 March 2025.
 On 21 March, Graham made his debut for the Scotland national under-21 football team in an international friendly against Republic of Ireland U21, starting in a 0–2 victory at the Pinatar Arena in Spain.
+Graham was one of four young players invited to train with the Scotland squad ahead of the 2026 World Cup finals.
+He was named among the substitutes for a friendly against Curaçao on 30 May, but was unused in a 4–1 victory.

+Graham received a second call-up for the national team in September 2026, in Sébastien Pocognoli's first squad as Scotland head coach, for the UEFA Nations League matches against Slovenia, Switzerland and North Macedonia.